singh-man/books/crackingTheCoding/16_moderate.md

 9          maxCacheSize = maxSize;
 10     }
 11
-12     /* Get value for  key and mark as most necently used. */ 13     public String getValue(int  key)  {
+12     /* Get value for  key and mark as most recently used. */ 13     public String getValue(int  key)  {
 14         LinkedListNode item = map.get(key);
 15         if (item == null) return  null;
 16
-17         /* Move  to  front of  list to  mark  as �ost  recently  used. */ 18         if (item != listHead)  {
+17         /* Move  to  front of  list to  mark  as most  recently  used. */ 18         if (item != listHead)  {
 19             removeFromLinkedList(item);
 20             insertAtFrontOfLinkedList(item);